-Here is a short report on the ATG multi fuel stove that has been with us for the 15 months travelling.
-Multi fuel stoves are really the best option for long term travel and camping.
+Here is a short report on the ATG multi-fuel stove that has been with us for the 15 months travelling.
+Multi-fuel stoves are really the best option for long term travel and camping.
 Some are able to use Butane/ Propane canisters as well as petrol.

-- We had a plate made up for us of 5mm Aluminium and Teflon coated as non-stick and use a Billy grip as handle.
+- We had a plate made up for us of 5mm Aluminium and Teflon coated as non-stick and use a Billy grip as a handle.
 This plate eventually became one of our most used items.
 From frying eggs to grilled prawns.

 - We got onto the Sea-to-Summit X-pot range.
-The innovative silicone collapsible design really makes these pot range one of the most compact options on the market.
+The innovative silicone collapsible design really makes this pot range one of the most compact options on the market.
 We have been using them for 7 months every day and they kept up well so far.
 It’s really good quality stuff and worth the money.

 - Leatherman as a knife and add a short stem fork.

-- Light weight grid for grilling road kill.
+- Lightweight grid for grilling roadkill.